5 Successful Interview Tips: Key Tips to Succeed in a Job Interview

 4. Determine to observe a 50-50 Rule

 Studies have revealed that people who get hired are those who mix speaking and listening 50-50 in the interview.
-What is 50-50 rule, its a thumb rule that half of the time you let the employer do the talking, half the time jobseeker do the talking.
-As per study, those who talk too much about themselves, come across who would ignore the needs of the organisations.
+What is the 50-50 rule, it's a thumb rule that half of the time you let the employer do the talking, and half the time jobseeker does the talking.
+As per the study, those who talk too much about themselves, come across who would ignore the needs of the organizations.
 If you talk too little, you may but trying to hide something about your background.
-So the best part is to take the middle path, speak as much which does not make you leave a bad impression.
-Come across a genuine jobseeker, share your strengths but dont brag.
-Dont do unnecessary non verbal gestures too.
+So the best part is to take the middle path and speak as much which does not make you leave a bad impression.
+Come across a genuine jobseeker, share your strengths but don't brag.
+Don't make unnecessary non-verbal gestures too.
 Smiling too much shows your anxiety.
-So be mindful of your verbal and non verbal communications.
+So be mindful of your verbal and non-verbal communication.

 5. The employer wants to filter out any wrong hire